Health Insurance Portability and Accountability Act (HIPAA) Compliance

 Civil violations

-- For an individual who unknowingly violates HIPAA, there is a $100 fine per violation, with an annual maximum of $25,000 for repeated violations.
+- An individual who unknowingly violates HIPAA is subject to a $100 fine per violation, with an annual maximum of $25,000 for repeated violations.

-- For a violation due to reasonable cause and not willful neglect, the penalty is $1000 per violation, with an annual maximum of $100,000 for repeated violations.
+- For a violation due to reasonable cause and not willful neglect, the penalty is $1000 per violation, with an annual maximum of $100,000 for repeated offenses.

-- For violations due to willful neglect, where the violation is corrected within the required period, the penalty is $10,000 per violation, with an annual maximum of $250,000 for repeated violations.
+- For violations due to willful neglect that are corrected within the required period, the penalty is $10,000 per violation, with an annual maximum of $250,000 for repeated violations.

 - For a HIPAA violation due to willful neglect that is not corrected, the penalty is $50,000 per violation, with an annual maximum of $1,000,000, $50,000, or $1.5 million per violation.